We strongly recommend you contact your Qumulo Care representative before making this configuration change.

 IN THIS ARTICLE

-Outlines how to enable LACP and configure network setting, including details on active-backup mode
+Outlines how to enable LACP and configure network settings, including details on active-backup mode

 - Qumulo Core 2.1.5 to support 802.3ad LACP